katurivinay/Hashing/README.md

 # Hashing
-i uploaded all hashing related solutions to questions i practiced.
+this repository contains all hashing related solutions to questions i practiced.